 Accessible web content is more important than ever for both the public sector and commercial organisations.
 Create video content that complies with the WCAG guidelines by using subtitles, descriptive audio, and a video player that can be controlled with your keyboard.

-By 23 September 2020, all public sector websites must comply with laws and rules on accessibility.
+As of 23 September 2020, all public sector websites must comply with laws and rules on accessibility.
 By June 23rd 2021, this also applies to all apps.
+Read more about the importance of accessible content in our blog.

 Make sure your video content is accessible to everyone.
 Follow these guidelines when publishing video content on your website.

-For the public sector, adhering to the guidelines will be mandatory starting 23 September 2020, but following the web guidelines is also important and beneficial for commercial websites.
-Creating an accessible website and app will improve the user experience for all your visitors.
+For the public sector, adhering to the guidelines is mandatory as of 23 September 2020, but following these web guidelines is also important and beneficial for commercial websites.
+An accessible website and app improves the user experience for all your visitors.

 You can increase your reach considerably by appealing to a target audience that you might not have previously had access to.